 The most popular NFTs are tokenized reproduction of music, pictures, memes, video, logos, and computer code.

-At the same time, the main beneficiaries of the NFT market are the sites that provide opportunities for quick purchase and sale of NFTs.
-In this article, we briefly review what NFTs are and where they can be used, as well as how to develop your own NFT marketplace.
+At the same time, the main beneficiaries of the NFT market are the websites that provide opportunities for quick purchase and sale of NFTs.
+In this article, we briefly review what NFTs are and where they can be sold, as well as how to develop your own NFT marketplace.

 What is NFT?

 A Non-Fungible Token, or NFT, is a digital token that acts as an electronic certificate of ownership of physical or movable assets such as photos, videos, tweets, computer code, etc. Each NFT is a non-fungible, undivided digital asset.
 This means that, unlike Bitcoin or Ether, NFTs are not identical, therefore, they cannot be traded or exchanged for an equivalent basis, and they cannot be used as a means of payment in a transaction.

 For example, NFT CryptoPunk 7260 is a character ownership certificate that exists digitally and is described as a pixelated image of a punk woman with messy blond hair and red lips.
 This NFT is listed for sale on the Larva Labs marketplace for $335,000.